reyemb/powerbi-Events/README.md

 To evaluate the capabilities of this custom visual, check out the video file at `/demo/demo.mp4`.

 https://github.com/reyemb/powerbi-Events/assets/60140509/140fc3be-46c2-46b5-ac16-09790d068abf

 ## Changelog

 Version 1.0 - Initial Commit
+Version 1.1:
+    Functionality to add events to Y-Axis
+    Functionality that datetime can be start or end of events

+## Changes Version 1.1 MP4

 ## Next Steps